-How to: Grow a Pineapple at Home
+How to Grow a Pineapple at Home

-Pineapples are one of the most healthy and beneficial fruits out there.
-It is a natural diuretic and helps eliminate toxins, preventing consipation because of its fiber content.
-As if that wasn’t enough, it also helps speed up your metabolism and burn fat.
-It contains potassium, folic acid, Vitamins C, B1, B6, and aids in digestion, along with helping eliminate possible intestinal parasites.
-It’s fantastic, right?
+On top of all that, they also help speed up your metabolism and burn fat.
+Pineapples contains potassium, folic acid, vitamins C, B1, B6, and aid in digestion, along with helping eliminate possible intestinal parasites.
+They’re fantastic, right?

 How to grow a pineapple at home

 The first thing you’ll need to do is pick a good pineapple for your experiment.
 It needs to be a ripe pineapple: not too soft, with green leaves at the crown.
 Never pick brown or dark pineapples, only use the healthy looking green ones.
 If you can, try to get organic pineapples that haven’t been sprayed synthetic pesticides or other chemicals.

 Check that the thorns also aren’t gray or dark in color and that there are no bugs on it.
 It should basically look like a good, mouth-watering fruit.

 The first thing you do is pop the crown, leaves included, off the top of the pineapple.
 It’s better to do this by hand than with a knife, because it will ensure more natural roots.